Duck Breast with Orange Marmalade and Bacon

 Hold the toothpick vertically against a chopping board.
 Slide an onion piece almost to the bottom of the tooth pick followed by bell pepper and the duck.
 Wrap a piece of bacon around it until it slightly overlaps.
 It is best if the tooth pick pierces the meat and not fat.
 You want the bacon to be a little loose to allow for shrinkage during cooking.

-Baste them with orange marmalade.
+Baste the assembled food with orange marmalade.
 Go heavy here!
-Grill them on a charcoal grill or bake them in the oven on 450 on a wire rack set in a sheet pan.
-Flip them half way through cooking and baste again.
-Cook them until the bacon begins to crisp and the duck is just done.
+They taste best if you grill them on a charcoal grill.
+If not, put them under a broiler on high.
+Broil for about 5 minutes.
+Remove the duck from the oven (you don’t need to remove them on a grill) and baste them again.
+Broil about another 5 minutes.
+The bacon should begin to crisp and the duck is just done.
 My dad says (and I agree!), “Don’t over cook!”

 Notes